For a scientist in the field: You

 Make sense?
 Okay, let's do it, then.
-So here's the scientist, you, and you consistently observes some actual reality observeable over and over again on many different occasions, and you count up four kinds of cases: The cases that are in that category and not in that category, and the cases which have that property and don't have that property.
+So here's the scientist, you, and you consistently observe some actual reality observeable over and over again on many different occasions, and you count up four kinds of cases: The cases that are in that category and not in that category, and the cases which do and don't have that possibly-significant property.
 This makes a four celled table like the one above.

 What was hard for me to wrap my head around is that this isn't just counting out a dozen, say, red roses.
-Your counts need to show a difference, a real difference.
-Because maybe you wear rose colored glasses and everything is red to you; no-one should have to believe someone wearing rose colored glasses.
-So what kind of difference, and what makes it a real difference?
+Your counts need to show a difference, a real difference, a difference that makes a difference.
+Because maybe you wear rose colored glasses and everything is red to you; no-one should have to believe someone wearing rose colored glasses when they say roses are red; there has to be stuff that's not red, for it to mean anything.
+So what kind of difference counts, and what makes it a real difference?

 For Fisher, what is a difference?
 It's not two numbers, it's four.
 A difference shows a real difference if it is two differences and THE DIFFERENCES ARE DIFFERENT.